andrewtheiss/AnimeChainDev/docs/docs/resources/faq.md

 ## <img src="/assets/images/animecoin.webp" alt="Animecoin" style="height: 20px; vertical-align: middle; margin-right: 6px;" /> What is ANIME?

 ANIME is the native gas token on AnimeChain.
-On testnet it is **tANIME** and has no value.
+On testnet it is **ANIME** and has no value.

 ---